joomengine/jcb-documentation/052-Automated-database-updates-in-Joomla-during-development-of-a-component.md

 4. **Compile the Component**
    After saving your changes, run the **compiler** again.
-   JCB automatically increments the component version—e.g., from `2.0.0` to `2.0.1`—and generates a new SQL update file.
+   JCB automatically increments the component version-e.g., from `2.0.0` to `2.0.1`-and generates a new SQL update file.

 5. **Check the Generated Files**
    Extract your compiled component and open: